kvncnls/kvncnls/README.md

 ## 📋 Here are a few facts about me:
 - 💻 Working full time as a freelance developer & designer.
-- 🌱 I’m currently learning NOTHING.
-I'm so busy with work, I don't have free time to learn anything outside of the job. 🤣
+- 🌱 I’m currently learning how to work in a team.
+Usually I'm solo, so working in a team environment with Git/Jira has been an experience.
 - 👯 I’m looking to collaborate on freelance work and Web3-related projects
-- 💼 I'm open to part-time & full-time frontend web developer roles/freelance projects
+- 💼 I'm open to part-time & full-time frontend web developer roles/freelance projects😂

 Give me a follow!: